4. “You must never feel good about successes”.

-When that does not happen, the child can be insulted, exposed to violent behaviour or even be subjected to cold neglect.
+When that does not happen, the child can be insulted, exposed to violent behavior, or even be subjected to cold neglect.
 In a narcissist parent’s universe, the grandiosity of plans and achievements has more priority than their child’s well-being.

-5. “Your worthiness is outside of you, so find it”
+5. “Your worthiness is outside of you, so find it”.

-Success, power, money, fame and the list goes, when one translates the expectations that a narcissist parent has from their child. (yes, even if they are not that small anymore).
+Success, power, money, fame, and the list goes, when one translates the expectations that a narcissist parent has from their child (Yes, even if they are not that small anymore).

-To feel just an iota of worth, they may chase a career they have no interest in, form alliances with people they don’t gel with and pursue a life that’s far from what they really want.
+To feel just an iota of worth, they may chase a career they have no interest in, form alliances with people they don’t gel with, and pursue a life that’s far from what they really want.

 6. “You don’t know enough for your own good”.

 If you’re wondering what the corollary for that is, it is: “let me tell you.”
 This is another usual symptom of a narcissist parent slipping control into their children’s lives.

 From telling them how to dress up to dictate what they ought to eat to who they should spend time with, it might seem to a narcissist’s child that they don’t know enough.